 - Window air conditioner installation is relatively quick and easy.

 If you are looking to learn how to install a window air conditioner, you’re in the right place!
-In this blog, we talk about proper window air conditioner installation.
-We will also cover a few preparatory steps like choosing the right window ACU and finding the best spot to install it.
+In this blog, we talk about proper window AC installation steps.
+We will also cover a few preparatory tips like choosing the right window ACU and finding the best spot to install it.

 Let’s dive right in!